 - Winterize your vehicles before moving.
 All vehicles are not created equal, and some of them are simply not cut out for the cold weather locations.
 Waiting until you arrive at Fort Drum in December to discover your Ford Mustang is really not the best idea is scary.
 Definitely consider the condition of the tires, the age of the vehicle, and the proximity (and cost!) of preparing your car for a harsh winter.
 Of course, as my friend Jenny Hassan discovered, finding someone to winterize your car in Georgia for your move to Alaska can be difficult.
 But don’t skip this step.
 Find a reliable mechanic to perform this service before you leave.

 - Prepare some cold medicine bags.
 One for the car, one for the luggage.
 This was a great tip!
 Changing climates, eating out, staying in hotel rooms, having the entire family crammed in a car… germs are going to be bouncing around everywhere!
 Having cough drops, Tylenol, and other medicines readily available will help prevent the 2am Wal-mart run in the middle of Nowhere, USA.
 And, because we all know it’s true if you have it ready, you won’t need it.

 - Think about the weather in BOTH places.
-Again, what a great tip!
+Another important tip!
 Some people like to pack in layers to prepare for the drastic weather differences.
 Others prefer to mail things ahead to a sponsor, friend, or PO Box.
 Chances are, if you are PCSing in the winter, you are going from a warm place to a cold place.
 No one ever gets lucky enough to go from cold to cold or warm to warm, right?
 And, when push comes to shove, if you are moving stateside, you can find a lending closet, thrift store, friendly new neighbor, or Target to help get you through.